shiftyp/startcoding/README.md

 # StartCoding.dev

 A simplified [scratch](https://scratch.mit.edu) / [woofjs](https://woofjs/.com) like environment for learning to code.
-Currently planned for JavaScript and Python
+Currently planned for JavaScrip

 ## **Mission**

-To create a WoofJS like environment, supporting multiple languages as well as front and backend functionality
+To create a WoofJS like environment, supporting javascript as well as front and backend functionality

 ## **Planned Components**